munificent/craftinginterpreters/book/a-map-of-the-territory.md

 That overlapping region in the center is where our second interpreter lives too, since it internally compiles to bytecode.
-So while this book is nominally about interpreters, you'll learn compilation too.
+So while this book is nominally about interpreters, we'll cover some compilation too.

 ## Our own journey